• Roxy Stasyszyn

 Hello, Bonjour, Bongiorno!

-My name is Véronique and I grew up on the unceded territory of the Anishinaabe Algonquin in Orléans, Ontario.
-I am a Franco-Ontarian of French settler background on my mother’s side and a second generation Sicilian immigrant on my dad’s side.
-I have been living in the Yukon since 2019, with my partner and our pets.
-This is where our children are born and this is where we feel at home.
-I am thankful to have the opportunity to lay some roots here with my family.
+I have been living in the Yukon with my partner and our pets since 2019.
+This is where our children were born, and this is where we feel at home.
+I am thankful for the opportunity to put down roots here with my family.

-I have spent the past decade of my professional life working in non-governmental organizations, mostly in the youth and gender sectors.
-I have learnt so much from working with people and am a firm believer in grassroots governance and the value of lived-experience.
+I have learned so much from working with people and am a firm believer in grassroots governance and the value of lived experience.
 I hope to continue walking this path with humility.

 Thank you, merci, grazie mille for this opportunity.